 Students explore the social and rhetorical dimensions of professional communication.
 Emphasis is on the rhetorical situation.
 Genres may include business letters, memos, proposals, and/or reports.

-Prerequisite: FYW 100 or FYW 100P or completion of College Writing Requirement.
+Prerequisite: FYW 100 or FYW 100P or completion of College Writing Requirement, or consent of department chair.

 Offered: Fall, Spring, Summer.